H. Joel Newman, PLLC

 H. Joel Newman, PLLC is a business litigation

-and trial law firm which specializes in business law and complex commercial litigation, including attorney and accountant malpractice, business fraud, breach of contract, shareholder rights, shareholder litigation, partnership and LLC litigation and securities fraud.
-With offices located in Metro Detroit.
+and trial law firm which specializes in business law and complex commercial litigation, including attorney and accountant malpractice, business fraud, breach of contract, shareholder rights, shareholder litigation, membership disputes and LLC partner litigation.
+With offices located in Michigan.

-H. Joel Newman received his J.D. from the University of Michigan Law School and received his undergraduate degree in labor studies from Wayne State University with highest distinction and was elected Phi Beta Kappa.
-He is a member of the State Bar of Michigan, the Oakland County Bar Association and the American Constitution Society.
+H. Joel Newman received his J.D. from the University of Michigan Law School and his undergraduate degree in labor studies from Wayne State University with highest distinction and was elected Phi Beta Kappa.
+He is a member of the American Bar Association Section of Litigation, State Bar of Michigan, the Oakland County Bar Association and the American Constitution Society.
 He is admitted to practice in all Michigan State Courts, the United States District Courts for the Eastern District of Michigan and the Western District of Michigan and the 6th Circuit Court of Appeals.

 Read client and peer reviews at: